Grounded treatment reasoning

 # install the tool library pip install tooluniverse # code · demos · weights github.com/mims-harvard/ATHENA huggingface.co/mims-harvard/ATHENA-R1-8B

-title = {A grounded AI agent for treatment reasoning},
+title = {An AI agent for treatment reasoning

 }